NimbleArchitect/kubectl-ice/README.md

-kubectl-ice help          # Help about any command kubectl-ice image         # List the image name and pull status for each container kubectl-ice ip            # List ip addresses of all pods in the namespace listed kubectl-ice memory        # Show configured memory size, limit and % usage of each container kubectl-ice ports         # Shows ports exposed by the containers in a pod kubectl-ice probes        # Shows details of configured startup, readiness and liveness probes of each container
+kubectl-ice help          # Help about any command kubectl-ice image         # List the image name and pull status for each container kubectl-ice ip            # List ip addresses of all pods in the namespace listed kubectl-ice lifecycle     # Show lifecycle actions for each container in a named pod kubectl-ice memory        # Show configured memory size, limit and % usage of each container kubectl-ice ports         # Shows ports exposed by the containers in a pod kubectl-ice probes        # Shows details of configured startup, readiness and liveness probes of each container